kushalsamant/coherence/termsofservice.md

 **Effective Date:** November 5, 2025
 **Last Updated:** November 5, 2025

+> **Questions about these Terms?** Email writetokushaldsamant@gmail.com or review with legal counsel before engaging our services.

 Welcome to the services provided by Kushal Dhananjay Samant.
 These Terms of Service ("Terms") govern your access to and use of our SaaS development services, proprietary software platforms, and related offerings.
 By accessing or using our services, you agree to be bound by these Terms.

 Please read these Terms carefully.
 If you do not agree to these Terms, you may not access or use our services.